 Entrepreneurship – the fundamental question for economists and business theorists alike.

-Aside from this research program, there are now two Cambridge Elements lists under way – business strategy AND business history.
+Aside from this Knight-oriented research program, there are now two Cambridge Elements lists under way – business strategy AND business history.